12 Jul Transformational Lessons I Learned From Coach Glenn Pendlay

 First, thank you Glenn for a great seminar.

-Thank you for providing one of the most valuable learning experiences I’ve attended in the last decade.
+Thank you for providing one of the most valuable learning experiences I’ve ever attended.

-While I’ve attended many great seminars and workshops in the last 10 years, this was certainly one that stands out.
+While I’ve attended many wonderful seminars and workshops in the last 10 years or so, this was certainly one that stands out.

 I can still remember sitting in the back of the hot gym down here in South Florida and taking notes while he was presenting the lecture portion of the seminar.

-Oddly enough, I don’t seem to remember many others taking notes, but I guess I’m a bit of nerd when it comes to learning.
+Oddly enough, I don’t seem to remember many others taking notes, but I guess I’m a bit nutty when it comes to learning.
 I always take notes.
 We were all huddled in the back of a CrossFit gym owned by my friend, Steven Bowser.

 Coach Pendlay sat down and just started talking.
-Dropping his extensive wisdom and experiences.
+Dropping his deep wisdom and experiences.
 And I just started writing and writing.

 I’m about to share some powerful knowledge bombs about strength training, no matter what tool you use.